The Decentralisation Paradox in Digital Identity: Centralising Decentralisation with Digital Wallets?: Evolution of Digital Identity (RQ1)

-With the emergence of Distributed Ledger Technology (DLT), user-centric approaches support users with managing their own credentials through cryptographic mechanisms and blockchain-based registries \cite{Alizadeh-2022} \cite{Schumm-2025} \cite{Cucko-2021}.
-A cornerstone of these approaches are digital wallets, i.e., applications that hold the users’ credentials and cryptographic keys.
-Figure 1 indicates the three main actors in such architectures: a) issuers that issue credentials to users, b) users who store credentials in their digital wallets and c) verifiers that make decisions based on the presented credentials \cite{Cucko-2022} \cite{Yildiz-2023}.
-As credentials are portable and under the users' possession, it is possible to use one credential across multiple SPs or combine data from different credentials \cite{W3C-VC-2025} \cite{IETF-SD-JWT-VC} into a single presentation to SPs.
+With the emergence of Distributed Ledger Technology (DLT), user-centric approaches began supporting users in managing their own credentials through cryptographic mechanisms and blockchain-based registries \citep{Alizadeh-2022, Cucko-2021, Schumm-2025}.
+A cornerstone of these approaches are digital wallets, i.e., solutions that hold users’ credentials and cryptographic keys.
+Figure \ref{fig:user-centric-architecture} indicates the three main actors in such architectures: a) issuers that issue credentials to users, b) users who obtain and store credentials in their digital wallets and c) verifiers that make decisions based on the presented credentials \citep{Cucko-2022, Babel-2025}.
+As credentials are portable and under the users' possession, it is possible to present one credential across multiple SPs or combine data into a single presentation.